Garcia leads UCLA past Arizona, into WCWS semifinals

-OKLAHOMA CITY (AP) — Rachel Garcia avenged her only loss of the season and helped UCLA beat Pac-12 rival Arizona 6-2 in the Women’s College World Series on Friday night.
+The Bruins scored four runs in the top of the seventh inning, and Garcia avenged her only loss of the season to help UCLA beat Pac-12 rival Arizona 6-2 in the Women’s College World Series on Friday night.

+“I mean, I think we were getting on it all game,” Garcia said.
+“But I think we just didn’t have our moment till that last inning.
+I mean, like I said, we were swinging at balls, but they were going right to people.
+Started making a little bit more of an adjustment, hitting it to the gaps, coming up huge in moments that were needed.”

 The Bruins (53-6) advanced to the semifinals Sunday.
 They need one more win to reach the championship series.